All Categories > Compliance > Contracts of employment and working hours in the UK

 However, working more can be chosen by opting out of the 48-hour week, if the employee is over 18 years old.
 Exceptions include airline staff, road transport industry workers, workers on ships and others.
 Opt-out agreements can be cancelled anytime, regardless of the employee’s contract.
 Opt-out agreements are currently not checked in this software.

-Rest breaks
+Rest break

 All employees have the right to take breaks during their working hours.
 These are mainly for rest, tea or lunch breaks.

-Workers have the right to one uninterrupted 20 minute rest break during their working day, if they work more than 6 hours a day.
+Workers have the right to one uninterrupted 20-minute rest break during their working day if they work more than 6 hours a day.

-Rest periods
+Rest period

 Workers have the right to a daily 11 hours rest between working days.